 Sabancı Graduate Business School Graduate Alumni Gathering was held on 20 November, Tuesday in Sakıp Sabancı Museum.
 We welcomed Mr. Şerif Kaynar, Honorary Chairman at Korn Ferry, as our guest speaker.
 Mr. Kaynar shared her insights about the importance of evaluating career opportunities and the network in business life.

-► Sabancı School of Management Graduate Alumni Gathered in Sakıp Sabancı Museum
+► Sabancı Graduate Business School Graduate Alumni Gathered in Sakıp Sabancı Museum

-Sabancı School of Management Graduate Alumni Gathering was held on 23 November, Thursday in Sakıp Sabancı Museum.
+Sabancı Graduate Business School Graduate Alumni Gathering was held on 23 November, Thursday in Sakıp Sabancı Museum.
 We welcomed Mrs. Canan Özsoy, CEO of General Electric Turkey, as our guest speaker.
 Mrs.Özsoy shared her insights about innovation, globalization and economic situation of Turkey with our alumni from different sectors of the business world.

 ► Annual Workshop on Business Analytics